 Answer: World of Warcraft

-In the fall of 2005 things got a little out of hand in the virtual world of the wildly popular massively multiplayer online role-playing game World of Warcraft.
-Specifically, a new dungeon was introduced that included an end boss who, when attacked, cast a spell on the characters called “Corrupted Blood”.
+In the fall of 2005, things got a little out of hand in the virtual world of the wildly popular massively multiplayer online role-playing game World of Warcraft.
+Specifically, a new dungeon, Zul’Gurub, was introduced that included an end boss who, when attacked, cast a spell on the characters called “Corrupted Blood”.

-The spell was intended to only last a few seconds and to function only within the area where the players were fighting the dungeon boss.
-Unfortunately, a glitch in the game extended the duration of the spell and made it transmissible, like a virus, to other players.
-Players could teleport outside of the dungeon and, in doing so, bring the virus outside.
+The spell was intended to only last a few seconds and to function only within the area where the characters were fighting the dungeon boss.
+Unfortunately, an accidental oversight in the game allowed pets and minions (NPCs) to carry the affliction out of its intended confines in the dungeon, making it transmissible, like a virus, to any characters they came into contact with.

 The infection spread rapidly as players accidentally (and, in some cases, maliciously) spread the virus.
-Players fled highly populated areas, formed refuge groupings of non-infected characters, and otherwise altered their virtual behavior to avoid infection.
-Some characters with healing abilities became virtual medics helping the infected, others directed players to safe havens, and some were unable to resist purposely spreading the disease.
+Players had their characters flee highly populated areas, form refuge groupings of non-infected characters, and otherwise altered their virtual behavior to avoid infection.
+Some characters with healing abilities became virtual medics helping the infected, others directed characters (players) to safe havens, and some were unable to resist purposely spreading the disease.

-Eventually, through a series of game patches, quarantines, and rollbacks, the Corrupted Blood virus was brought under control.
+Eventually, after instituting hard resets of the servers and applying quick fixes, the Corrupted Blood virus was brought under control.